The Biden Administration will Accelerate Stagflation

 Overview of the Trump Administration

-The Trump presidency, while achieving several important policy objectives during its 4 years in office, did not bless the Biden presidency with strong macroeconomic fundamentals, actually quite the contrary.
+The Trump presidency, while achieving several important policy objectives during its four years in office, did not bless the Biden presidency with strong macroeconomic fundamentals, actually quite the contrary.

-In terms of national debt, US Federal Government debt, under the Trump presidency, soared from $US 19.98 trillion at the end of 2016 to $US 26.95 trillion at the end of September 2020 (over $US 6.97 trillion).
-The greatest accumulation of federal government debt in the history of the United States over a 4-year period.
+In terms of national debt, US Federal Government debt (i.e., gross debt), under the Trump presidency, soared from $US 19.98 trillion at the end of 2016 to $US 26.95 trillion at the end of September 2020 (over $US 6.97 trillion) – the end of US fiscal year 2019-20.
+This is the greatest accumulation of gross federal government debt in the history of the United States over a four-year period.

 While the Trump Administration attempted to normalise monetary policy by raising official interest rates from 0.65% to 2.4% and shrinking the balance sheet of the US Federal Reserve from $US 4.45 trillion to $US 3.76 trillion over the first 2.5 years of the administration, this was completely reversed in the second half of 2019 with the crisis in the repo market and the onset of the COVID-19 pandemic in 2020.

 Moreover, gross external debt under the Trump Administration blew out from $US 18.02 trillion at the end of 2016 to $US 21.31 trillion in September 2020.

 The COVID-19 pandemic in particular saw the Trump Administration, US Federal Reserve and

 the US Congress adopt the most extreme set of macroeconomic policies in American history.